zarnuq/reach/README.md

 (it renders, handles input, talks to DRM/the GPU).
 The window manager is a **separate client process** — this one — that speaks the `river-window-management-v1` protocol and decides layout, focus, borders, and the bar.
-(Contrast dwl, where compositor and WM are one binary.) reach is modeled closely on the author's dwl `config.h`.
+(Contrast dwl, where compositor and WM are one binary.) reach follows dwl's design closely, including a dwl `config.h`-style configuration model.

-## Status
+## Features

-Feature-complete versus the author's dwl setup:

 - **Master-stack tiling** — the only layout (by design; no monocle/floating layout modes).